Qui Tam/False Claims Act Lawsuits

-Levy Konigsberg LLP’s group of dedicated whistleblower attorneys represent individuals pursuing False Claims Act (or “qui tam”), SEC, CFTC and IRS whistleblower cases.
+Levy Konigsberg’s dedicated whistleblower attorneys represent individuals pursuing False Claims Act (or “qui tam”), SEC, CFTC, and IRS whistleblower cases.
 Our clients include doctors, accountants, nurses, corporate officers, industry insiders, and even competitors of the defendants—courageous individuals who decided to step forward to bring wrongdoers to justice, often at significant personal risk.

 Types of Whistleblower Cases

 The most successful tool the whistleblower has is the False Claims Act.
-Also known as a qui tam case, the False Claims Act allows an individual to file a lawsuit on behalf of the Government against individuals and corporations that have defrauded government-funded programs.
-This includes Healthcare Fraud, Government Contracting Fraud, Mortgage Fraud, and Education Fraud.
-(Click on the links to learn more about the various fraud schemes and the different programs used to combat them.)
-If successful, you may be rewarded with up to 30% of the Government’s recovery.
-False Claims Act cases are handled by the United States Department of Justice (“DOJ”).
+Also known as a qui tam case, the False Claims Act allows an individual to file a lawsuit on behalf of the government against individuals and corporations that have defrauded government-funded programs.

 What Makes A Good Case?